Order Tracking

 The Problem

-• The order tracking experience was limited to 5 simple statuses, meaning there was a lack of clarity for customers.
+The order tracking experience was limited to five simple statuses, resulting in a lack of clarity for customers.

 The Solution